briansingh/briansingh.github.io/containerization crash course.md

 # The CRASH course into a *fraction* of containerization
 The world of containerization is massive with lots of learning.
 This workshop hopes to remove the intimidation factor by letting you work through a meaningful number of pieces but thinly sliced.
 The pieces:
-1) Getting an application into Docker and see it work
+1) Getting an application into Docker and seeing it work
 2) Using a handful of Docker commands
-3) Getting an application into Kubernetes and see it work
+3) Getting an application into Kubernetes and seeing it work
 4) Using a handful of Kubernetes commands
 5) Utilize Helm to deploy into Kubernetes
 6) Using a handful of Helm commands